yarafe/Test2/doc/config-management-connections.md

 You can remove public IPs from management interfaces and keep only Private IP on mgmt port4 for both FGTs.
 You will be able to reach FGTs using additional Public IP attached to external load balancer following these steps:

- -Add additional management public IP to Frontend IP configuration in ELB.
+ - Add additional management public IP to Frontend IP configuration in ELB.

 <p align="center">
   <img width="500px" src="../images/additional-mgmt PIP-ELB.png">